Home Breakfast Cinnabon Cinnamon Rolls (Copycat Recipe)

 This one’s easy – just mix cinnamon and brown sugar in a bowl until incorporated.

 Once your dough has risen, knead to form a 16×21-inch rectangle.
-Spread butter on the dough and sprinkle with cinnamon and sugar mixture.
+Spread butter on the dough and sprinkle with the cinnamon and sugar mixture.

 Then, roll up the dough and cut it into 12 rolls.
 Place the rolls in a greased baking pan.
-Cover for 30 minutes to allow it to rise.
-Once it has doubled in size, it’s ready for baking.

 Bake the rolls at 400 degrees Fahrenheit for 15 minutes or until golden brown.
 Once they’re out of the oven, transfer them to a wire rack and let them cool.